jasonzhangs001/shiyaozhang.github.io/index.md

 ## Shiyao Zhang

 Post-doctoral Research Fellow

-Academy for Advanced Interdisciplinary Studies Southern University of Science and Technology, Shenzhen, China
+Academy for Advanced Interdisciplinary Studies

+Southern University of Science and Technology, Shenzhen, China

 ### Education:

 •	Doctor of Philosophy in Electrical Engineering,

-  The University of Hong Kong, Hong Kong SAR, China, 2016/09 – 2020/07
+  The University of Hong Kong, Hong Kong SAR, China,

+  2016/09 – 2020/07

-•	Master of Science in Electrical Engineering, University of Southern California, Los Angeles, California, USA 2015/01 – 2016/05
+•	Master of Science in Electrical Engineering,

+  University of Southern California, Los Angeles, California, USA,

+  2015/01 – 2016/05

 •	Bachelor of Science in Electrical Engineering,

   Minor: Economics (Graduate with Distinction),

-  Purdue University, West Lafayette, Indiana, USA 2010/08 – 2014/12,
+  Purdue University, West Lafayette, Indiana, USA

+  2010/08 – 2014/12,